-Major changes to the UK’s rail timetables come into effect on Sunday
+Major changes to the UK’s rail timetables havecome into effect on Sunday

 “This is a brazen breach of the promises the Conservatives made.
 Grant Shapps should show some responsibility, step in and stand up for passengers.”

+“Our £96 billion Integrated Rail Plan, which will better connect communities across both the North and Midlands, is the single biggest rail investment in the UK’s history.
+No government has ever been more committed.

+“It will include a new Northern Powerhouse Rail network connecting Liverpool, Manchester, and Leeds, with more frequent, faster, and more reliable services.”

-Northern, which is run by the government, says “a small number of services” will be removed from the Leeds-Sheffield-Nottingham and Leeds-Sheffield via Dearne lines.
+Northern, which is run by the government, says “a small number of services” have been removed from the Leeds-Sheffield-Nottingham and Leeds-Sheffield via Dearne lines.

-There will also be cuts in services from Leeds and Bradford to Ilkley and Skipton; on the York-Harrogate-Leeds line; and on the Hull-Leeds-Halifax route.
+There are also cuts in services from Leeds and Bradford to Ilkley and Skipton; on the York-Harrogate-Leeds line; and on the Hull-Leeds-Halifax route.

 Tricia Williams, chief operating officer at Northern, said: “Customers are at the heart of everything we do, and the new timetables are designed to deliver high levels of reliability.